dansantander/ruby-slackbot/README.md

 # RUBY SLACK BOT

 The purpose of this project was to build a Bot with Ruby.
 I chose to build a Slack Bot because it's the platform I use the most for communicating with my coding mates.
 Also, I built this bot thinking about what could be useful for every team in Slack without necessarily getting into the tech or programming field, so that's the reason why I made a newsbot.
-When called, it delivers a link to a pice of news from the CNN International website.
+When called, it delivers a link to a piece of news from the CNN International website.

 Project: Ruby Capstone Project - Ruby Slack Bot